publiclab/image-sequencer/CONTRIBUTING.md

 #### Usage

-The method can significantly shorten the UI code.
 Instead of using

 ```js
 $(step.ui.querySelector('query')).show().hide();
 $(step.ui.querySelectorAll('q2')).show().hide();
 ```
-the following code can be used:
+The following code can be used

 ```js
 $step('query').show().hide();